Point of sale: Cloud-based (post-2000s)

-The advent of cloud computing has given birth to the possibility of electronic point of sale (EPOS) systems to be deployed as software as a service, which can be accessed directly from the Internet using any internet browser.
+The advent of cloud computing has given birth to the possibility of electronic point of sale (EPOS) systems to be deployed as software as a service, which can be accessed directly from the Internet using a web browser.
 Using the previous advances in the communication protocols for POS's control of hardware, cloud-based POS systems are independent from platform and operating system limitations.
 EPOS systems based in the cloud (most small-business POS today) are generally subscription-based, which includes ongoing customer support.

-Compared to regular cash registers (which tend to be significantly cheaper but only process sales and prints receipts), POS systems include automatic updating of the inventory library stock levels when selling products, real-time reports accessible from a remote computer, staff timesheets and a customer library with loyalty features.
+Compared to regular cash registers (which tend to be significantly cheaper but only process sales and print receipts), POS systems include automatic updating of the inventory library stock levels when selling products, real-time reports accessible from a remote computer, staff timesheets, and a customer library with loyalty features.

 Cloud-based POS systems are also created to be compatible with a wide range of POS hardware and sometimes tablets such as Apple's iPad.
 Thus cloud-based POS also helped expand POS systems to mobile devices, such as tablet computers or smartphones.

 These devices can also act as barcode readers using a built-in camera and as payment terminals using built-in NFC technology or an external payment card reader.
 A number of POS companies built their software specifically to be cloud-based.
 Other businesses who launched pre-2000s have since adapted their software to evolving technology.

 Cloud-based POS systems are different from traditional POS largely because user data, including sales and inventory, are not stored locally, but in a remote server.
 The POS system is also not run locally, so there is no installation required.

 Depending on the POS vendor and the terms of contract, compared to traditional on-premises POS installation, the software is more likely to be continually updated by the developer with more useful features and better performance in terms of computer resources at the remote server and in terms of fewer bugs and errors.

 Other advantages of a cloud-based POS are instant centralization of data (important especially to chain stores), ability to access data from anywhere there is internet connection, and lower start-up costs.

 Cloud based POS requires an internet connection.
-For this reason it important to use a device with 3G connectivity in case the device's primary internet goes down.
-In addition to being significantly less expensive than traditional legacy point of sale systems, the real strength of a cloud based point of sale system is that there are many developers creating software applications for cloud-based POS.
-Cloud-based POS systems are often described as future proof as new applications are constantly being conceived and built.
+For this reason it important to use a device with 4G or 5G connectivity in case the device's primary internet goes down.
+In addition to being significantly less expensive than traditional legacy point of sale systems, a notable strength of cloud-based point of sale systems is the ability to switch to a different product, by a different developer, without having to purchase new hardware.
+The many developers creating new software applications help to ensure that the system is supported for longer than a typical legacy POS system.